Chris-McGonigle/drone-digest/testing/testing.md

 ### HTML

-All HTML pages were passed through for testing and the results are as follows:
+All HTML pages were passed through for testing via [W3C](https://validator.w3.org/) and the results are as follows:

 1. [base.html](/testing/testing-images/base-html.png)